webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 We solved it by creating a small tool (located at `/packages/project-utils/packages/linkPackages.js`) that will relink packages exactly how we want them to be linked.

-In our packages we configure the desired target directory in `package.json` file, in the `publishConfig.directory`.
+In our packages we configure the desired target directory in the `package.json` file, in the `publishConfig.directory`.
 We're being consistent with `lerna` which uses [that same configuration](https://github.com/lerna/lerna/tree/master/commands/publish#publishconfigdirectory) to determine which folder to use when publishing packages to `npm`.

 If you open `<webiny-js>/package.json`, you'll find a `postinstall` script.
 That script is executed each time `yarn` installs dependencies and is done doing its magic.
 This gives us the chance to relink packages exactly how we want them to be.